Background

-For an insight into pupillage at 5RB, we asked Hannah Gilliland, one of our current pupils, a few questions:
+For an insight into pupillage at 5RB, we asked Tiyash Banerjee, our current pupil, to answer a few questions:

 Where did you go to university and what did you study?